 In this post we use a simulation model to analyze the influence of frosting on the cycle and the performance.
 The knowledge gained forms the basis for the development of defrosting strategies.

 Air source heat pumps use outside air as heat source to evaporate the refrigerant.
 They are typically used to provide hot water for heating of buildings and are the most common type of heat pumps in Germany (according to BWP/BDH sales statistics).
 In winter there is a risk that the evaporator freezes up leading to a drop in performance of the heat pump.
 In extreme cases, the cycle can come to a complete standstill.
 We explain the basics of refrigeration cycles in heat pumps in another blog article.

 Outside air is moved by a fan over the heat pump’s evaporator releasing heat to the refrigerant in the process.
 This reduces the temperature of the outdoor air.
 At low temperatures and high humidities, the air can be cooled down to such an extent that water condenses and freezes on the cold surface of the evaporator.
 Over time, a layer of ice forms on the evaporator.

 In the following, we use a 1D model of the heat pump to show the influence of evaporator frosting on the cycle and thus the performance of the heat pump.
-We have modeled the heat pump with the model library TIL in the modeling language Modelica.
+We have modeled the heat pump with the model libraries TIL Suite in the modeling language Modelica.
 TIL is a specialized library for modeling thermal systems.